 - Pack a well-stocked emergency kit, including a first aid kit, spare tires, tools, a jack, and a spare vehicle key.
 Carry extra food, a fully charged mobile phone, a satellite phone or emergency beacon, a flashlight, and batteries.

 - Inform someone of your travel plans, including your intended route, estimated arrival time, and when you expect to check in with them.
 This way, if you encounter any issues, someone will be aware and able to assist if needed.

 - The Outback can experience extreme heat during the day and cold temperatures at night.
 Pack appropriate clothing, including hats, sunscreen, sunglasses for sun protection, and warm clothing for chillier evenings.

-- Before embarking on your journey, check the road conditions and weather forecasts.
+- Before embarking on your journey around Australia, check the road conditions and weather forecasts.
 Some outback roads may be unsealed or prone to flooding during certain times of the year.

 - Outback roads can be long and monotonous, leading to driver fatigue.
 So take regular breaks and switch drivers regularly – we share more tips for staying awake on long drives over here.